znabil85/dtn/README.md

-1- unzip package
-2- open command/terminal and run: npm install
+1- open command/terminal and run: npm install

 # npm start
 will start the app